- Watch the I Bike Here videos to learn about how cycling is a quick and fun way to get around UBC campus.

 - Make sure that you get a bike that’s sized correctly, has the right seat height and is the right kind of bike for what you’re doing.
 Good, appropriate equipment will be safer, better for your body and more fun to use!

-- The AMS Bike Co-Op can help you with repairs and maintenance, as well as free (for members) bicycle borrowing privileges!
-For more info on the AMS Bike Co-op and other on-campus resources, visit our on-campus cycling page.
+- The Bike Kitchen can help you with repairs and maintenance, as well as free (for members) bicycle borrowing privileges!
+For more info on the Bike Kitchen and other on-campus resources, visit our on-campus cycling page.

 Rules of the Road